 7.10.
 Notices.
 Any notice required or permitted under this Agreement must be in writing and shall be deemed to be delivered (whether actually received or not) when deposited with the United States Postal Service, postage prepaid, certified mail, return receipt requested, and addressed to the intended recipient at the address set out below.
 Notice may also be given by regular mail, personal delivery, courier delivery, email (with read receipt) or other commercially reasonably means and will be effective when actually received.
 TAMU-CC and AFFILIATE can change their respective notice address by sending to the other party a notice of the new address.
 Notices should be addressed as follows:

-TAMU-CC:
+TAMU-CC: Texas A&M University – Corpus Christi

-6300 Ocean Drive, Unit 5731
+6300 Ocean Drive, Unit 5820